 This is a different type of draught excluder to that we listed above, and it is strictly for doors.
 This is what is known as an ‘under door sweep’ and effectively replaces the trusty sausage dog!
 What you get here is a three-layer PVC attachment that fits to the bottom of a door, and seals the gap between the bottom of the door and the floor itself, without causing damage when the door is opened and closed as it will be often.
 It’s easy to fit and requires no tools.

-What it does, in blocking that gap – which can be up to 28mm – is not only keep out the cold draught, but also reduce noise from the other side of the door, and blocks entrance to any insects that might want to crawl through, so you get a three in one device.
+What it does, in blocking that gap – which can be up to 28mm – is not only keep out the cold draught, but also reduce noise from the other side of the door, and blocks the entrance to any insects that might want to crawl through, so you get a three in one device.
 Does it work?
-At 39-inches long it should fit most internal doors, and it gets largely favourable customer reviews.
-However, take note that quite a few customers say the adhesive is poor – there’s already a pattern forming here – and that it comes with permanent kinks in that are not attractive.
-It’s very cheap.
+At 39-inches long, it should fit most internal doors, and it gets largely favourable reviews.

 - 3-layer protection